 Along with the obvious sun, sand, and surf, the coastal town is widely known for its nightlife, family-friendly entertainment, musical theaters, and legendary pro-designed golf courses (do the names Palmer, Nicklaus, or Trent-Jones ring a bell?).

-- Best and Fun Things to do in Myrtle Beach, SC
+- Things to do in Myrtle Beach, SC

 - 1. Myrtle Beach Boardwalk and Promenade